Click the headings below to expand and see more

 WHAT I DO

-I am mostly known for my live drawing, but I work in a variety of mediums*.
+I was mostly known for my live drawing, but I work in a variety of mediums*.
 They include the following:

 observing, noticing, researching, obsessing, recording, processing, embedding, evaluating, making, adapting, compiling